Skip to main content

 Tool Purpose Verify

-GitHub Actions CI runs on every push, tests must pass View .github/workflows/
+GitHub Actions CI Automated tests, linting, and builds on every push View .github/workflows/

 Socket.dev Supply chain and dependency security socket.dev